-Companies interested in accessing the BIA programs (1) - (4) listed above, apply to the Nebraska Department of Economic Development through an online application portal, which can be found at opportunity.nebraska.gov.
+Companies interested in accessing the BIA programs listed above apply to the Nebraska Department of Economic Development through an online application portal, which can be found at opportunity.nebraska.gov.
 A representative of the Department will then follow-up with the company on its application.
 An internal review committee at the Department will then approve or disapprove the application for funding.

-If the company is seeking funds through the Nebraska Innovation Seed Fund program, the application is then forwarded to Invest Nebraska for due diligence, a determination of whether to move forward in the investment process, negotiation of deal terms and Investment Committee approval.
+If the company is seeking funds through the Nebraska Innovation Seed Fund program, they may contact Invest Nebraska to initiate an application.
 Invest Nebraska conducts thorough due diligence on each company, utilizing both internal and external resources.
 After satisfactory due diligence, the Invest Nebraska staff will assess the company's prospects and decide on whether to move the company forward in the investment process.
 Negotiation of deal terms often times requires a "deal lead" to establish the terms of the investment and identify potential investors in Nebraska as well as outside the state.
 Invest Nebraska will act as deal lead or follow in the round as needed.
-Finally, assuming mutually satisfactory deal terms as a result of negotiations, the investment is presented to the Invest Nebraska Investment Committee for approval before being returned to the Nebraska Department of Economic Development for final approval.
+Finally, assuming mutually satisfactory deal terms as a result of negotiations, the investment is presented to the Invest Nebraska

+Investment Committee for approval before being returned to the Nebraska Department of Economic Development for final approval.